-Part A, which is hospitalization insurance, covers inpatient costs, while Part B, which is medical insurance, covers outpatient costs, such as doctor visits.
+Medicare Part A, which is hospitalization insurance, covers inpatient costs.
+Medicare Part B, which is medical insurance, covers outpatient costs such as doctor visits.

-This article examines what each part of Medicare covers and the out-of-pocket costs.
-Then, it discusses shoulder replacement surgery and other common shoulder surgeries, as well as alternative treatments.
+This article examines what each part of Medicare covers for shoulder replacement surgery, including the out-of-pocket costs.
+It also discusses shoulder replacement surgery and other treatments.

 surgeons doing shoulder replacement surgery which medicare does cover Share on Pinterest

-All parts of Medicare provide some coverage for surgeries that repair or replace the shoulder.
-The details are below.
+All parts of Medicare provide some coverage for shoulder replacement surgery.

 Part A provides coverage of inpatient surgery, including medications and therapies a person receives during a hospital stay.
-Because shoulder replacement surgery requires hospitalization, the costs would fall under this part of Medicare.
+If shoulder replacement surgery requires inpatient hospitalization, the costs would fall under this part of Medicare.

-In addition, Part A covers skilled nursing care for a limited time for people who need it after their release from the hospital.
+In addition, Part A covers skilled nursing care for a limited time for people who need it after their discharge from the hospital.

-Following either inpatient or outpatient shoulder surgery, a doctor may recommend physical and occupational therapy.
+A doctor may recommend physical and occupational therapy following either inpatient or outpatient shoulder surgery.
 Part B covers these services.

 Part C